nrfconnect/sdk-sidewalk/doc/sidewalk_known_issues.rst

 v1.14.5-dev1
 ------------

+* KRKNWK-17374: Zephyr fatal error (assertion in semaphore module) after link down on FSK.
+    The issue occurs in Sidewalk 1.14 libraries, will be fixed in 1.16.
+    It reproduces rarely - once per few days.
+    In release mode device resets automatically, in debug mode it need to be reset manually.

 * KRKNWK-17320: Bluetooth LE connection between Gateway and End Node drops within 30 seconds of being idle.
     The issue occurs only on the nRF5340 development kit (experimental support) and happens due to failing certification test.